Summary of Significant Accounting Policies

 |Summary of Significant Accounting Policies||Summary of Significant Accounting Policies

-The accompanying consolidated balance sheet as of April 2, 2022, and the consolidated statements of operations and comprehensive income and consolidated statements of stockholders’ equity for the three and nine months ended September 25, 2021 and September 26, 2020, respectively and consolidated statements of cash flows for the three months ended April 2, 2022 and March 27, 2021, are unaudited.
+The accompanying consolidated balance sheet as of September 25, 2021, consolidated statements of operations and comprehensive income and consolidated statements of stockholders’ equity for the three and nine months ended September 25, 2021 and September 26, 2020, respectively and consolidated statements of cash flows for the nine months ended September 25, 2021 and September 26, 2020, are unaudited.

 These financial statements have been prepared in accordance with U.S. generally accepted accounting principles (“U.S. GAAP”) for interim financial information.
 However, they do not include all of the financial information and footnotes required by U.S. GAAP for complete financial statements.
-In the opinion of the Company’s management, the unaudited consolidated financial statements include all adjustments necessary for the fair presentation of the Company’s balance sheet as of April 2, 2022, and its results of operations, including its comprehensive income and stockholders’ equity for the three and nine months ended September 25, 2021 and September 26, 2020, and its cash flows for the nine months ended September 25, 2021 and September 26, 2020.
-The results for the three months ended April 2, 2022 are not necessarily indicative of the results to be expected for any subsequent quarter or for the fiscal year ending January 1, 2022.
+In the opinion of the Company’s management, the unaudited consolidated financial statements include all adjustments necessary for the fair presentation of the Company’s balance sheet as of September 25, 2021, and its results of operations, including its comprehensive income and stockholders’ equity for the three and nine months ended September 25, 2021 and September 26, 2020, and its cash flows for the nine months ended September 25, 2021 and September 26, 2020.
+The results for the three and nine months ended September 25, 2021 are not necessarily indicative of the results to be expected for any subsequent quarter or for the fiscal year ending January 1, 2022.
 These unaudited interim consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company’s Form S-1 (as amended), initially filed with the Securities and Exchange Commission (the “SEC”) on July 7, 2021 and declared effective by the staff of the SEC on August 6, 2021, including the final prospectus dated August 6, 2021 (including supplements to the prospectus filed from time to time).

 Basis of Presentation

-The accompanying consolidated financial statements are presented in U.S. dollars and have been prepared in accordance with U.S. GAAP and pursuant to the applicable rules and regulations of the Securities and Exchange Commission (“SEC”).
+The accompanying consolidated financial statements are presented in U.S. dollars and have been prepared in accordance with U.S. GAAP and pursuant to the accounting and disclosure rules and regulations of the SEC for interim financial information.

 The Business Combination, completed as of June 7, 2021, was accounted for as a reverse recapitalization in accordance with U.S. GAAP.
 Under this method of accounting, JIH is treated as the acquired company and Midco is treated as the acquirer for financial statement reporting purposes (the “Combined Company”).
 Midco has been determined to be the accounting acquirer based on an evaluation of the following facts and circumstances:

-•Midco equityholders have the majority ownership and voting rights in the Combined Company.
+•Janus Midco equityholders have the majority ownership and voting rights in the Combined Company.
 The relative voting rights is equivalent to equity ownership (each share of common stock is one vote).
-JIH shareholders (IPO investors, founders, PIPE investors) hold 49.2% voting interest compared to Midco’s 50.8% voting interest.
+JIH shareholders (IPO investors, founders, PIPE investors) hold 49.2% voting interest compared to Janus Midco’s 50.8% voting interest.

 •The Combined Company has assumed the Janus name.

 Accordingly, for accounting purposes, the financial statements of the Combined Company represent a continuation of the financial statements of Midco with the acquisition being treated as the equivalent of Midco issuing stock for the net assets of JIH, accompanied by a recapitalization.
-The net assets of JIH were stated at historical cost, with no goodwill or other intangible assets recorded.
+The net assets of JIH will be stated at historical cost, with no goodwill or other intangible assets recorded.
 Midco is deemed to be the predecessor of the Company, and the consolidated assets and liabilities and results of operations prior to the Closing Date (for the year ended December 26, 2020 and the three and nine months ended September 26, 2020) are those of Midco.
-The shares and corresponding capital amounts and net income per share available to common stockholders, prior to the Business Combination, have been retroactively restated to reflect the exchange ratio established in the Business Combination Agreement.
+The shares and corresponding capital amounts and net income (loss) per share available to common stockholders, prior to the Business Combination, have been retroactively restated to reflect the exchange ratio established in the Business Combination Agreement.